konstantinstadler/brandt_lpa_neuronal_modulation/README.md

 ## Model description

-For modelling LPA effects on the level of the synapse we adapted the single-pool models developed by [Sara 2005](https://www.sciencedirect.com/science/article/pii/S0896627305000693?via%3Dihub)
+For modelling LPA effects on the level of the synapse we adapted the single-pool, four-state model developed by [Sara 2005](https://www.sciencedirect.com/science/article/pii/S0896627305000693?via%3Dihub) which describes the dynamic within a synapses observed with dye-loaded vesicles.

-The original model describes the dynamic within a synapses observed with dye-loaded vesicles and consists of four states.
-We excluded the parameter describing the dye loss dynamics, which resulted in a three-state model with:
+We excluded the parameter describing the dye loss dynamics, which resulted in a new single-pool three-state model with:

 - u<sub>1</sub>: Fraction of vesicles ready for release
-- u<sub>2</sub>: Fraction of vesicles currently activated/merged with the the pre-synaptic membrane
+- u<sub>2</sub>: Fraction of vesicles currently activated/merged with the pre-synaptic membrane
 - u<sub>3</sub>: Fraction of vesicles currently being recycled after endocytosis (empty vesicles not yet in the pool of vesicles that can be released)

 The dynamics of the model are described with three parameters: